MOSES * EGYPT * SPAETH

 More information on this and similar topics concerning the heritage from Egypt, see my article in the Swedano Journal (Oct.2000, updat.
 May2002): "The Knights Templar's Knowledge from Egypt" - & - "Pattern, Universe, and Ancient Knowledge".

-In any case, Moses represents the first important link in a chain of handing over, through the centuries, a special heritage of knowledge - which seem to contain parts of Egyptian initiated wisdom and science.
+In any case, Moses represents the first important link in a chain of handing over, through the centuries, a special heritage of knowledge - which seems to contain parts of Egyptian initiated wisdom and science.

 Sidetop